nachomonkey/Interplanetary-Invaders/README.md

 ### Other contributers:

-* @XracerX
+* @XracerX- documentation edits, moved from mp3 to ogg

 ## License

 This software is under the GNU GPLv3 License.
-See the [LICENSE](https://github.com/nachomonkey/Interplanetary-Invaders/blob/master/LICENSE) file for the full license.
+See the [LICENSE](https://github.com/nachomonkey/Interplanetary-Invaders/blob/master/LICENSE) file to read it.